Fradlin/temp/hardcode.md

 Now, apparently, we have the best case scenario here.
 All our given `n`s are different: `8, 4, 9, 2`

-So, we can write a output logic that depends on `n` solely:
+So, we can write an output logic that depends on `n` solely:
 ``` java
 if (n==8)
     System.out.println("0");